takenet/deckard/CONTRIBUTING.md

 # Contribute

-You can help this project by reporting problems, suggestions, localizing it or contributing to the code.
+You can help this project by reporting problems, suggestions or contributing to the code.

 ## Report a problem or suggestion